gilbertk88/exclusive-standard-values/README.md

 Exclusive Standard Values Plugin is developed and maintained by Exclusive web marketing.
 Connect with us at gilbertkarogo@gmail.com.

 Thank you for choosing the Exclusive Standard Values Plugin.
 We hope it brings efficiency and consistency to your WordPress website customization!
-User
-write a readme file for a wordpress plugin.
-The plugin captures values form the url and modify the content(text and images) appropriately.
-This plugin is ideal for nitche marketing.